libui-rs/libui/README.md

 ## Prerequisits & Building

 To build the underlying `libui-ng` your system must have certain tools installed in addition to your rust toolchain.
-The build of `libui-ng` happens automatically, but the tools must be there.
 I am trying to cut down on the inconveniences as far as possible.

 __Linux:__
 * libgtk-3-dev (debian package) - for compiling `libui-ng`